 Avoid these 5 copywriting mistakes that kill conversions.

 Of course, although the guide is predominantly what conversion copywriters are known for, that's not all they do.
-During stage 1, the research entails extensive review of all facets of your business.
+During stage 1, the research entails an extensive review of all facets of your business.
 That includes mapping out your audience personas.

 And this is done through an extensive look at your data.
 It's much more in-depth than most people go with this step.
 Consider it to be a hyper-detailed, truly fleshed-out examination of who exactly is buying from you.